jonatoj/API-Capstone/README.md

 * A web browser.
 * An active internet connection.
 * Application description.
-* Select meal type and cuisine from the list and number of images to display.
+* Select meal type, cuisine and a number of recipes to display from the list.

 #

-Select one of two meal types, one of ten different cuisines displayed, and a select number of recipes to display recipes/images.
+Select one of two meal types, one of ten cuisines, and a number of recipe images to display.

 ![Screenshot](results.png)